Goal 8: Decent Work and Economic Growth

 It's about economic growth.
 It's about empowering women - because the majority of the people being trafficked are women.
 It’s about supporting people so that they can do something individually, as well as teaching people how to talk to businesses, or government or law enforcement.
 It’s about all working together, and the Collective is our way of bringing people together to work across all sectors of society so that we can make differences.
 And so that’s what we do, I call it the foghorn.
 We want to be a foghorn for others’ amazing work.
 And getting it out there to the masses, and trying to speak to as many people as possible.

-So your role is about awareness, and awareness for all the different organisations around the world?
+So your role is about awareness, and awareness for all the different organisations in the world?

 Yes, it's about raising awareness, convening people, and bringing the subject much more to the forefront.
 Be the Foghorn.